zkemail/zk-email-verify/README.md

 yarn install snarkjs@git+https://github.com/vb7401/snarkjs.git#53e86631b5e409e5bd30300611b495ca469503bc
 ```

-Change s3 address to your bucket.

-Put the email into ...\*eml.
-Edit generate_input.json to import it.
 Manually copy paste the modulus in the resulting generated file into solidity verified mailserver keys.

+Change s3 address in the frontend to your bucket.

 To do a non-chunked zkey for non-browser running,